doyousketch2/SatRGB/README.md

 - [x] Audio Tones for SSF
 - [x] Indexed Fonts

-Which you can possibly view with my font viewer:
+...Which you can view in my font viewer:
 https://github.com/doyousketch2/theSegSat

 Can possibly read: